 29. Visit the Woodland Park Zoo

 By day, the Woodland Park Zoo is a great place to see a wide variety of animals with your kid.
 There’s also an adjacent rose garden that is free to visit and the nearby West Woodland Park Playground.
-After dark in the winter months, the zoo gets lit up for WildLanterns!
+In the winter months the zoo gets lit up after dark for WildLanterns!

 30. Scale an outdoor climbing wall